kgish/gishtech.com/README.md

 ```

+Pretty neat, huh?

 ## Background banner images

 At the top of every page appears a bootstrap `jumbotron` with a different background image covering it.
-In this section
+In this
-I will explain how this is accomplished using good old Sass and how I speed things up.
+section, I will explain how this is accomplished using good old `Sass` and how I speed things up by preloading the
+banner images.

 By preloading these images, navigating to each new page the first time performs much quicker and snappier.

-All of the banner images are kept in the `public/assets/images/banners` directory, each having 700x400 dimensions.
+All of the banner images are kept in the `public/assets/images/banners` directory, each having a 700x400 dimension.

 ### Definitions